cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Order(): Outputs the order of the group (i.e. `p`).
 - Identity(): Outputs the identity element of the group (i.e. `I`).
+- Generator(): Outputs the generator element of the group.
 - HashToGroup(x): A member function of `Group` that deterministically maps an array of bytes `x` to an element of `Group`.
 The map must ensure that, for any adversary receiving `R = HashToGroup(x)`, it is